timzhang642/3D-Machine-Learning/README.md

 * :pill: Primitive-based

 ## Get Involved
-To make it a collaborative project, you may add content throught pull requests or open an issue to let me know.
+To make it a collaborative project, you may add content through pull requests or open an issue to let me know.

 ## Available Courses
 [Stanford CS468: Machine Learning for 3D Data (Spring 2017)](http://graphics.stanford.edu/courses/cs468-17-spring/)